emm312/combi/README.md

 - Unicode support *
 - Built in parsers for things like integers

-\* The unicode support is fairly new but needs more testing
+\* The unicode support is fairly new and needs more testing

 # TODO
 - [ ] Add more builtin parsers (identifiers, floats, strings)